-Every Doctoral researcher has to defend their thesis in front of an examination panel - so discover how to prepare for your PhD viva and ensure you make a good impression
+Every Doctoral researcher is expected to defend their thesis through an oral test - so discover how to prepare for your PhD viva and ensure you make a good impression on the examiners

 1. Understand what's expected of you

-However, following the coronavirus (COVID-19) pandemic, the online PhD viva has become more commonplace with this examination now likely to take place via Microsoft Teams, Skype or Zoom.
+However, following the coronavirus (COVID-19) pandemic, the online PhD viva has become more commonplace with this examination more likely to take place via Microsoft Teams, Skype or Zoom.

-The virtual experience will still likely follow the same format, but you'll be briefed in advance about the arrangements and any technical aspects to bear in mind.
-To prepare for this, you can read our video interview tips.
+The virtual experience will still typically follow the same format, but you'll be briefed in advance about the arrangements and any technical aspects to bear in mind.
+You can prepare for an online PhD viva by reading our video interview tips.

 The chair of the viva is usually the internal examiner, although it can be an independent person.
 If you and the examiners agree, your PhD supervisor can also be present.

 The examiners' main objective is to ascertain that you've written your own thesis, so if you have and are ready to talk through how you completed it, there's no need to panic.
-You may even enjoy the viva voce.
+You may even enjoy the viva voce test.